 It’s best to call ahead to be sure they’ll be a table ready or just a short wait.
 And, be aware of the step leading to the restrooms in the back, It’s a doozie!

 Lorenzihütte (Ski runs #22 or #23, ski-lifts Lorenzi and Arndt, t. +39 474 592100) — Sitting midway up the mammoth ski area in the Olang-Valdaora, Lorenzihütte is a real jewel of alpine ambience.
 Originally built in the 16th century, this chalet has been expanded upon, but serves meals in a series of small, intimate rustic alcoves or outside on its spacious terrace with camera-ready views of the valley below.

 You can close your eyes and take your pick off the multi-page, multilingual menu without a worry because EVERYTHING is mouth-watering.

-Before sitting down, you might want to hang at the bar first and enjoy a Hugo — the house’s specialty aperitif of Sambuco syrup, Prosecco, seltzer water, ice and fresh mint leaves.
+Before sitting down, you might want to hang at the bar first, inside or out, and enjoy a Hugo, the house’s specialty aperitif of Sambuco syrup, Prosecco, seltzer water, ice, fresh mint leaves and a slice of lemon.
 Prosit!